Koko Koko

 Press ENTER to continue ↩

-We are a nonprofit and your data is anonymous — we do not collect any personally identifiable information unless you choose to share it.
-We may use your anonymous data to improve our services or conduct academic research.
+We are a nonprofit and your data is anonymous.
+We do not request any personal information (email, IP address, usernames) to use this service.
+We may use your anonymous data to improve our services or support mental health research.

 Privacy Policy Terms of Use

-Choose "I agree" below if you agree to the terms of service and warrant that you are 13 years of age or older.
+Choose "I agree" if you agree to the terms of service and are 13 years of age or older.

 Be honest —

-How prepared do you feel to support a friend right now?
+How ready do you feel to support a friend right now?

 💞 Others felt unsure at first too...